LukeAveil/CV/README.md

 **Kathmandu** (April 2014 to December 2015)
 Trainee Manager at Australia's leading outdoor adventure retailer.
 I was based in their flagship Melbourne store.

+**Sabi Studios** (December 2014 to May 2015) Photographer at Melbourne based commercial photography studio.
+Worked on a large scale project for a real estate company, this involved travelling around Australia and developing a visual profile of city suburbs.

 **Documentary Arts Asia** (January 2012 to April 2012)
 Intern at Thailand based NGO.
 I helped setup and run of an organisation that raises awareness of humanitarian and environmental issues across Asia.
 I curated photography exhibitions from leading documentary photographers and helped organise a hugely successful multi-day documentary photography and film festival.

 ## Other interesting things about me

 - Recently returned from living in Australia for the past 3.5 years
+- Am an avid photographer
 - Have had a photograph published by National Geographic
 - Pretty good at table tennis
 - Fortunate to have travelled to some amazing corners of the earth
-- Recently chased down a jungle cliff in Sumatra by an orangutan called Jackie
+- Was chased down a jungle cliff in Sumatra by an orangutan called Jackie